Toma400/Drawfire/readme.md

   - [x] Various brushes
     - [ ] Circle brush
   - [ ] Custom brushes
+    - [ ] JSON-driven
+    - [ ] PNG-driven <!-- reading matrix and creating specific brush through it? -->
 - [X] Saving the image
+- [ ] Loading the image <!-- load.png is loaded and checked for boundaries
+                             would require Nimfire to make reverse 'toRect' -->
 - [ ] Advanced
   - [ ] Layers
+  - [ ] Transparency support
 - [ ] APIs
   - [ ] Wacom